 Jennifer is a Member in Stoll Keenon Ogden’s Lexington office and has been with the firm since 2012.
 She is in the State and Federal Tax practice group and works with companies and individuals across a wide span of industries in state and local tax matters, including controversies, litigation, and government affairs.
 Jennifer is a member of the Broadband Tax Institute, regional editor of the American Bar Association Property Tax Deskbook, and the firm’s representative to the Council on State taxation (COST).

 Jennifer has served as lead counsel in numerous complex state and local tax cases, and has successfully resolved many regulatory and legislative matters for clients involving state and local tax issues.

-Before joining SKO, Jennifer was a Member at a major law firm in Lexington where she was Chair of the State and Local Tax practice.
-She also previously served as a Staff Attorney and Attorney Manager at the Kentucky Department of Revenue.
+Before joining SKO, Jennifer was a partner and chair of the state and local tax practice group at a major law firm in Lexington for several years.
+She previously served as a staff attorney manager at the Kentucky Department of Revenue.

 Successful resolution in 2017 of coal severance tax assessments issued by Kentucky Department of Revenue against coal company.